Understanding Energy Distribution in Compression Driver Horns

 The horn plays a significant role in how energy is distributed:

-The interplay between driver size, horn loading and horn directivity creates a phenomenon known as the “bell response”.
+The interplay between driver characteristics, horn loading and horn directivity creates a phenomenon known as the “bell response” that is explained in Horn Response article.

 High Frequencies and Physics

-Physics dictates that horn loading has minimal impact on very high frequencies, as it’s related to acoustic impedance.
+Physics dictates that horn loading has minimal impact on very high frequencies, as it’s related to acoustic loading.

 However, the driver’s motor naturally start to produces less energy at lower frequencies from some point, depending on its characteristics and diaphragm size.